LockettPundt/Simpler-React-App/README.md

 yarn && yarn start
 ```

-Eventuall I'd like to install it via npx and it have a similar start up as CRA.
+Eventually I'd like to install it via npx and it have a similar start up as CRA.